Honey Lime Shrimp

-A sweet and savory sauce coats shrimp in this super fast dish that comes together in under 15 minutes.
+A sweet and savory sauce coats this Honey Lime Shrimp in this super fast dish that comes together in under 15 minutes.
 Serve the shrimp in rice bowls, tacos or salads.

 It’s truly spring around here with all the unpredictable weather, things blooming (oh the pollen!) and outdoor work that entails.
 We’re planting a tiny little garden this year, and I’m doing all I can to encourage my historically brown thumb to turn green.